 - Blur the background, with your product being in sharp focus.

 - Keep palettes simple.
 Have a look at the colour wheel to get ideas.
 Complementary colours are opposite each other on the wheel and are contrasting which adds interest and intensity.
 Neighbouring colours are similar, often bringing harmony and setting the mood.
 Red, yellow and blue are dominant colours, demanding more of our attention than the others, so if these are not your brand colours, use them sparingly as accent colours and be aware that they can steal the show.

-- Use negative space (the area of a photo not taken up by your product or props): Blank space gives the viewer room to relax and place all their focus on your product.
-It de-clutters the scene stops our eyes flitting around.
+- Use negative space (the area of a photo not taken up by your product or props): Blank space gives the viewer room to relax and place all their focus on your product: It de-clutters the scene and stops our eyes flitting around.